digital-work-lab/literature-review-seminar/02-steps.md

 - Scope: Digital platforms for knowledge-intensive services, such as Upwork, Fiverr, or TopCoder
 - Sample: 50 papers, mostly published in the Information Systems discipline
-- Data: Text fragments and figures have been pre-selected (provided in the form of a worksheet)
+- Data: Text fragments and figures have been pre-selected: [access the worksheet](../teaching_notes/Inductive-coding-Worksheet.pdf)

 - Objective: Analyze extant research and inductively develop a process model